Fighter (Christina Aguilera song): Music video

 The music video for "Fighter" was directed by Floria Sigismondi, who revealed that it would display Aguilera "like I don't think she's been portrayed before".
-On March 10, 2003, and March 12, 2003, the video was filmed in Los Angeles, California and was inspired by the director's signature dark theatrics and the life circle of moths.
+The video was filmed in Los Angeles, California from March 10 to 12, 2003, and was inspired by the director's signature dark theatrics and the life circle of moths.
 Sigismondi explained the theme and plot of the clip to MTV News:

 "The song is sort of about transformation, so I took that in a nature kind of way, the way nature deals with transformation.
 It's basically about coming from a very poisoned place to an empowerment, a place of strength.
 I've always had this fear of moths, and I subconsciously wrote this thing with these moths in it, so I guess I have to deal with it.
 They're furry and they carry dust.
 I found out in old mythology they are supposed to represent the soul.
 I think that's very appropriate".

 The video begins with Aguilera wearing a black velvet kimono, with a pale complexion and long black hair, refers to a larva.
 Initially, she is trapped in a glass box, and her kimono is billowing like a balloon.
 Three Gothic ballerinas eat fruit and then collapse.
 Aguilera then breaks free from the box by pounding on it until it shatters.
 She furiously removes three moth pins from her back, and then tosses aside her kimono.
 A tattered, white, moth-covered dress is revealed, symbolizing her metaphoric evolution from the larva to a pupa.
 In addition, her hair becomes white, and moths fly around her.
 Intercut scenes of moths and Aguilera's blue eyes are then shown.
 Near the end, Aguilera wears an Elvira-type spider dress, again proclaiming that she is a "fighter" before kicking at the camera.

 The music video for "Fighter" garnered numerous awards.
 At the 2003 Belgian TMF Awards, the clip won Best Video International.
 It garnered Aguilera and Sigismondi a Juno Award for Video of the Year at the 2004 ceremony, which was held at Rexall Place in Edmonton, Alberta, Canada.
 It also earned four MVPA Awards for Best Pop Video, Best Cinematography, Best Make-Up and Best Styling in a Video in 2004, held at Orpheum Theater in Los Angeles, California.
 The video received a Vevo Certified Award on YouTube for over 100 million views.